dtmk10/dtmk10/README.md

-## My name is Diego, nice to meet you
+## My name is Diego, nice to meet you!

 Since i was a kid, i was passionate about being a biologist.
 Now, i'm currently making myself a **Bioinformatician**, you could say i'm really passionate about researching between larges amount of data and finding my way to the knowledge.
-My current goal is making my way be able to work in the biotech field, more specifically in the **omic data analysis**, **computational biology** and **developing tools** for biotech buddies.
+My current medium term goal is to be able to work in the biotech field, more specifically in the **omic data analysis**, **computational biology** and **developing tools** for biotech buddies.

 My current trajectory is in its beggining phase, i have a Bachelor's Degree in Biology and a Application Web Development certificate.
-Nonetheless, if you are looking for a analitical, curious and stubborn person, feel free to connect with me through my [linkedIn](https://www.linkedin.com/in/d-maquieira/).
+Nonetheless, if you are looking for a analitical, curious and stubborn person, feel free to connect with me through my [LinkedIn](https://www.linkedin.com/in/d-maquieira/).

 ## Current Objectives